yahyacivelek/qptoml/README.md

 If `target` has only one element, you will not need to define `conditions`.

 Number of elements in `condition` **must** be one element less than `target`.

-It seems straightforward, isn't it?

-I appreciate your thought and feedback!